 In fine art, forty two painters, working in watercolors, oils, pastels, and acrylics, are displaying traditional and modern, landscape and still life, animal and floral, portrait and abstract, whimsical and surrealistic, originals and limited-edition prints.
 And twelve sculptors are exhibiting works ranging from bronzes that fit on the mantle to giant welded assemblages suitable for the yard.
 Regarding personal adornment, forty jewelers, working with gold and silver, enamel and fabric, precious and semi-precious gemstones, are offering rings and necklaces, earrings and pendants, bracelets and brooches, constructed or cast, forged or fused, simple or elaborate.

 Attendees can also shop from a wondrous selection of handmade wearables and accessories or from an extensive assortment of functional and decorative glass.
 In fact, every category of fine art and contemporary craft-including drawings, printmaking, photography, decorative fiber, leather, metal, stone, and two and three-dimensional mixed media-is thoroughly represented by a variety of exhibitors.

 Shoppers will find spectacular works of art and craft in all price ranges for themselves, their homes, and as one-of-a-kind Christmas gifts.

-In addition to all the visual art, the festival features continuous live Main Stage entertainment including blues and jazz groups and comedy jugglers.
-And hungry festivalers can dine on Restaurant Row from great area restaurants offering a variety of delicious edibles including Greek, Indian and American cuisine.
+In addition to all the visual art, the festival features continuous live Main Stage entertainment including the GG Amos Blues Band, The Kurt Ribak Jazz Quartet, Dirk K, jazz guitarist, and comedy jugglers Scott Meltzer & Katrine Spang-Hansen.
+Hungry festivalers can dine on Restaurant Row from great area restaurants offering a variety of delicious edibles including Greek, Indian and American cuisine.